 Then Again, Don’t Be Afraid To Mix It Up

 It can be tempting to settle into having a favorite squad and taking the same troops on every single mission, but XCOM 2 is a lot more ruthless with its mission variety than XCOM 1 was.
-Sure, in a perfect world it’d be great to bring along two snipers on every mission, but some maps (and objectives, like the shorter time-based ones) mean you may be better suited to picking a faster, leaner squad full of rangers and specialists than one which has to rely on slow-ass snipers to always be catching up.

 Stop, Wait, Reload

 On missions that don’t have a timer, there is one important strategy we recommend.
 Enemies aren’t “activated” until someone on your team sees them.
 Once you finish one firefight, take a turn and allow everyone on your team to reload.
 It’s very easy to run out of ammunition at a crucial juncture, especially in the early goings.
 Reload even if your soldier has only fired a single time.
-There’s no real penalty for waiting an extra turn to re-engage, and you never know when that last bullet will be the one that saves your whole squad.
+There’s no real penalty for waiting for an extra turn to re-engage, and you never know when that last bullet will be the one that saves your whole squad.